Alexander Volkov (fighter)

 Alexander Yevgenyevich Volkov (Александр Евгеньевич Волков; born 24 October 1988) is a Russian professional mixed martial artist.
 He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2009, Volkov previously competed for the M-1 Global promotion, as well as Bellator MMA.
 He is a former heavyweight champion in both promotions.
-As of June 24, 2025, he is #2 in the UFC heavyweight rankings.
+As of September 19, 2026, he is #4 in the Meta UFC heavyweight rankings.

 Mixed martial arts career

 M-1 Global

 In 2008 Volkov signed with M-1 Global.
 His professional MMA debut came in April 2009 when he defeated Nikolay Pleshakov by TKO in just 80 seconds.
 Volkov followed this up a month later with another TKO victory, this time against Adam Alikhanov in just 20 seconds.
 A further month later, Volkov suffered his first professional loss at the hands of Akhmed Sultanov.
 Midway through the first round, Volkov was forced to tap to an armbar.
 Volkov then went on a two-fight win streak, both via TKO.

 In December 2009, after just eight months as a professional fighter, Volkov faced Ibragim Magomedov at M-1 Challenge 20 - 2009 Finals.
 Coming in as an underdog, his team simply wanted him to make it through all three rounds, but Volkov exceeded expectations by winning via unanimous decision.
 Volkov was awarded an M-1 Global ring "as a reward for exceptional performance".

 Volkov faced Denis Smoldarev on February 19, 2016, M-1 Challenge 64 for the vacant M-1 Global Heavyweight title, he won the fight via submission (triangle choke).

 Volkov faced former Bellator light heavyweight champion Attila Végh on June 16, 2016, at M-1 Challenge 68.
 He won the fight via knockout in the first round.
 This and other fights of Alexander Volkov in the M-1 league can be viewed in the All fights of Alexander Volkov in M-1 Global of the M-1 Global TV channel.